hippot02/hippot02/README.md

 - 👋 Hi, I’m @hippot02
 - 👀 I’m interested in learning language
-- 🌱 I’m currently learning Java, Php and Data Base
+- 🌱 I’m currently learning Java, Php, C++ and Data Base

-- 📫 How to reach me : hippot02#2864 on discord and @chiboubou2 on twitter
+- 📫 How to reach me : hippot02#2864 on discord.

 <!---